List of James Bond films: Casino Royale (2006)

 This serves as a reboot of the series, with Bond (played by Daniel Craig) gaining his 00 status in the pre-credits sequence.
 Bond tracks down and kills a bomb-maker and takes his mobile phone.
 Searching through the phone, Bond discovers a text message which he traces to Alex Dimitrios, and then on to terrorist financier Le Chiffre, who short-sells stock in successful companies and then engineers terrorist attacks to sink their share prices.
 Bond foils Le Chiffre's plan to destroy the prototype Skyfleet airliner, which forces Le Chiffre to set up a high-stakes poker tournament at the Casino Royale to recoup his fortune.
 Bond is instructed to beat Le Chiffre and is aided by a member of HM Treasury, Vesper Lynd.

 Bond beats Le Chiffre at the poker table, but Lynd is kidnapped by Le Chiffre after the game, as is Bond, who is captured while pursuing them; Lynd is ransomed for the money and Bond is tortured.
 Le Chiffre is subsequently killed by Mr. White, a liaison between Le Chiffre and a number of his clients.
 Bond learns that his poker winnings were never repaid to the Treasury, which Lynd was supposed to have done, and establishes that she was a double agent.
 Bond pursues her and is attacked by members of White's organisation: he survives, but White takes the money and Lynd sacrifices herself to save Bond, as he later finds out from M. Bond subsequently finds and captures White.

 Quantum of Solace (2008)

-Along with M, Bond interrogates Mr. White regarding his organisation, Quantum.
+Bond and M interrogate Mr. White regarding his organisation, Quantum.
 M's bodyguard, Mitchell, a double agent, attacks M, enabling White to escape.
 Bond traces the organisation to Haiti and a connection to environmentalist Dominic Greene.

 Bond uncovers a plot between Greene and an exiled Bolivian General, Medrano, to put Medrano in power in Bolivia while Quantum is given a monopoly to run the water supply to the country.
 Bond ascertains that Quantum is damming Bolivia's supply of fresh water to force the price up.
 With help from Bolivian secret agent Camille Montes, Bond attacks the hotel where Greene and Medrano are finalising their plans and leaves Greene stranded in the desert with only a tin of engine oil to drink.
 Bond then finds Vesper's former lover and member of Quantum, Yusef Kabira, bringing him to justice.